Meet Wendy Carrillo

 Wendy Carrillo is an award winning journalist with a distinguished career as a radio and digital host and was the co-founder of a social news media start-up that promoted human rights.
 She previously served as part of the communications team that supported organizing efforts for long term care workers at SEIU ULTCW (now SEIU 2015).
 Her work included fighting for fair wages for caregivers who provide seniors and people with disabilities the dignity to stay in their homes.
 She helped launch the efforts for the Fight for $15 campaign that would ensure fast food workers the right to a living wage and a union, a fight ten years in the making.

-Wendy came to this country as an undocumented immigrant from El Salvador when she was a young child.
-Her parents taught her to work hard and to be committed to the community that helped raise her.
-Wendy became a U.S. citizen in her early 20s.
+Wendy came to the U.S. as an unrecognized refugee and undocumented child during El Salvador’s Civil War.
+Her parents taught her to work hard and to be committed to the community that raised her.
+She is the eldest of five daughters, a first generation American and became a U.S. citizen in her early 20s.

-Wendy Carrillo grew up in Boyle Heights and City Terrace and is a proud graduate of local public schools including Harrison Elementary, El Sereno Middle School and Roosevelt High.
-She is a graduate of East Los Angeles College and Cal State Los Angeles, where she earned her BA and USC, where she earned her Master’s Degree.
+Wendy grew up in Boyle Heights and City Terrace and is a proud graduate of local public schools.
+She attended East Los Angeles College and Cal State University Los Angeles, where she earned her BA and USC, where she earned her Master’s Degree.